 News and Announcements

-Although infection rates of and the population of the mosquitoes that carry West Nile Virus (WNV) are in decline due to cooling temperatures and shortening days, WNV remains at levels where human transmission is likely.
+Infection rates of and the population of the mosquitoes that carry West Nile Virus (WNV) have increased to levels where human transmission is likely.
 The species of mosquito involved in WNV transmission is a passive mosquito, and not an aggressive biter, with its presence often undetected.
 Recent warm temperatures have created ideal conditions for the production of this mosquito species along with rapid amplification of WNV.

 Spraying for adult mosquitoes may be conducted during evening hours between dusk and midnight as needed in the specific areas.
 The District lists all areas to be sprayed on a particular evening on its website at desplainesvalleymad.com, on a recorded message available after 3:30pm at 708-447-1765, on its Facebook page, and in addition notifies Villages for inclusion on their websites.